 The Arrondissement 11 of Paris is the one where you have to go when you want to know everything about France’s independence.
-In addition, it is perfect if you are looking for Parisian night-life!
+In addition, it is perfect if you are looking for a Parisian night-life!

 Arrondissement 11 is famous for its cafés, concert houses and music hall.
-When you go there you can choose among Nouveau Casino, Café de la Dance, Espace Christan Dente, Zébre de Belleville, the Reservoir, the Pop in, the Bataclan and much more.
+When you go there you can choose between Nouveau Casino, Café de la Dance, Espace Christan Dente, Zébre de Belleville, the Reservoir, the Pop-in, the Bataclan and much more.
 Everyone has its own peculiarity and in everyone, you can see a very different show.

 The eleventh arrondissement of Paris is not only about entertainment.
 Here, you can find lots of historic architectures and important streets where you can take a walk.

 Arrondissement 11, history and literature characters

 When you go to arrondissement 11 you can see the Colonne de Juillet if you go to Bastille.
 There, there is the 52 meters tall monument to the victims of the revolution.
-It is one of the most loved places of Paris from the Parisians.
+It is one of the most loved places in Paris from the Parisians.
 In Bastille, you can also see the Opera, a majestic building that celebrates the revolution.

 In Bastille, there aren’t only monuments about revolution.
 There you can visit the house of Victor Hugo, one of the most important literature characters!
 If you would like to know more about the personalities that lived this district, just go in Rue la Roquette and Rue de Lappe and breathe the very peculiar atmosphere of these streets.
 You will find out why this was one of the most loved areas for the most sensitive people.